popcornell/MIDIno/README.md

 Currently the only board supported is the redbearlab nRF51822 Arduino-compatible Board.

-This repo contains the code for the Arduino IDE but as this same board support [mbed OS](https://www.mbed.com/en/development/mbed-os/) ( see [redbearslab nRF51822 description](http://redbearlab.com/redbearlab-nrf51822/) ) the program was originally developed using that platform.
+This repo contains the code for the Arduino IDE but as this same board supports [mbed OS](https://www.mbed.com/en/development/mbed-os/) ( see [redbearslab nRF51822 description](http://redbearlab.com/redbearlab-nrf51822/) ) the program was originally developed using that platform.

 Also currently this Arduino IDE port here lacks of additional uart software buffering.